In this Article

 - This discharge will last for around a fortnight (6 weeks).
 Post that, it will become more watery and the colour will turn from pink-brown to yellow-white.

-- This bleeding occurs because the body needs to expel the extra tissue and blood stored for nourishing the baby.
+- This bleeding occurs because the body needs to expel the extra tissue that is present in the uterus.
 Bleeding occurs irrespective of the kind of delivery.

 In case the bleeding does not reduce after the first few weeks, you should consult the doctor.